 Also, describe how the service experience contributed to your understanding of:

-Summarize your paper on one powerpoint slide.
-Submit a copy of your paper AND slide to email@example.com.
+Summarize your paper on one PowerPoint slide.
+Submit a copy of your paper and PowerPoint to firstname.lastname@example.org.